hsemple/pythongis_tutorials/docs/source/functions.rst

 --------------------

 In programming, a function is a named sequence of statements that performs a computation.
+Functions are used to avoid rewriting code everytime a particular task is required to be completed.
+For example, suppose you have to write a program in which you have to calculate the area of five different fields at different moments in the program flow.
+Instead of writing the code to calculate area each of the five times when area is required, we can write a single function to compute area so whenever an area calculation is needed in the program, we simply call the function to do the job.

+Each time we call the area function, we would have to pass it the length and width parameters of the field and the computation would be performed.
+After performing the computation, the function would return the answer to the statement that called it.

 The example below shows a function that calculates area based on length and width values that have been passed to it.

 .. code-block:: python